saxomoose/saxomoose.github.io/about.markdown

 ---
 layout: post
-title:  "Tooling"
+title:  "About"
-date:   2022-05-12 17:40:00 +0200
+date:   2022-04-29 20:00:52 +0200
 ---

-This blog is a guide to meant to help people who start an education in IT (college, hbo,...).
+This site is a guide meant to help people who start an education in IT (college, hbo,...).

-This blog is powered by [jekyll]: https://github.com/jekyll and kindly hosted through [GitHub Pages](https://pages.github.com/).
+It is powered by [jekyll](https://github.com/jekyll) and kindly hosted through [GitHub Pages](https://pages.github.com/).